majianthu/copent/README.md

 #### Usage
 ##### Install the package
-##### Install the package
 The installation can be done online with `install_github` function in `devtools` package:
 ```
 install.packages("devtools")
 install_github("majianthu/copent")
 ```
-The installation can be also completed offline by three steps:
+The installation can also be completed offline by three steps:
 1. Download the depository as .zip file and unzip the file into `copent-master` folder
 2. Run the following command and get the archive file `copent_0.1.tar.gz`
 ```